VA Disability: Secondary Conditions

 Chronic Pain

 Chronic pain can have a debilitating effect on a veteran's ability to work.
-This can stem spinal cord injuries that result in nerve damage, loss of mobility, or can emerge from service connected arthritis.
+This can stem from spinal cord injuries that result in nerve damage, loss of mobility, or can emerge from service connected arthritis.

 These are just some of the service related conditions that can lead to secondary conditions or be secondary to another condition.
 As you can see, many of these service connected disabilities can be either primary or secondary service related conditions.